krakenjs/jwt-csrf/README.md

 ```

 This will hook into each request and response and automatically persist the token on the client side for you.

-**WARNING**: Please only use this at your own risk.
-It has not been thoroughly tested across all browsers, and is an experimental feature.